MicrosoftDocs/WSL/WSL/troubleshooting.md

 ## Common issues

 ### `command not found` when executing windows .exe in linux
-User can run Windows .exe like notepad.exe directly from linux.
-Sometime, you may hit "command not found" like below:
+User can run Windows executables like notepad.exe directly from linux.
+Sometimes, you may hit "command not found" like below:
 ```
 $ notepad.exe
 -bash: notepad.exe: command not found